jfontan/gofi/README.md

 It was developed mainly to experiment with parallel tree walking and command line interfaces.

+*Note:* This version uses generics so go 1.18 or go tip is required.

 ## Command

 The command functionality is very limited and inspired by [fd](https://github.com/sharkdp/fd).
 Use "fd" instead of this project for a fully featured parallel find replacement.